 If the argument does escalate, you should be very careful about what you say when you do step in.
 Rather than focus on the content of the argument, Dorfman advises focusing on the tone of the discussion.
 When the moment comes, try saying something along the lines of “It sounds like emotions are so high we’re not going to be productive.”
 Or “It sounds like it’s hard for you two to hear each other.”
 Suggesting a break, a breather, or a reminder that you’re in a public place, per Dorfman, might stop the fight for the time being.
 In other words: Don’t get involved in the content of the argument: Just make sure it doesn’t get out of control.

 3. Do Not Undermine Your Partner

-    This is difficult.
+This may be difficult.
 But even if your spouse is way, way off base in an argument, it’s important to hold your tongue in the moment and bring up your issues with their behavior at another time, says Dorfman.